jzck/kernel-rs/README.md

 ## dependencies

-for archlinux `pacman -S make grub2 xorriso mtools binutils`
+for archlinux `pacman -S make grub2 xorriso mtools binutils rustup`

 ## docker
 a standard development environment can be invoked: